defenseunicorns/uds-package-confluence/docs/configuration.md

 2. Deploy the bundle update.
 3. Scale Confluence back up as described above.

 If you skip step 1, Kubernetes will replace the highest-ordinal pod, then the next lowest, and so on down.
 This will cause higher ordered pods to be running while lower-ordered pods are dying and updating.
-This _might_ work, but is not tested.
+This _might_ work, but is not tested, and goes contrary to this author's recollection of the Confluence documentation.